New Richmond Regional Airport: Weather

 The airport has an on-site Automated Weather Observation Station (AWOS) providing continuous aviation weather METAR reports.
 In the event of an AWOS outage, manual weather observations are recorded by trained weather observers.
 In August 2006, the National Weather Service in Chanhassen, MN began issuing Terminal Aerodrome Forecasts (TAF) for New Richmond Regional Airport.

 Instrument approaches

 The airport has two precision LPV GPS / RNAV approaches.
-The non-directional beacon (NDB) became obsolete with the implementation of the RNAV approaches and was turned off on January 3, 2012 and is now decommissioned.
-The antenna was removed and the orange and white radio transmitter building was dismantled in the summer of 2013.
+The non-directional beacon (NDB) call sign WRLB2195, frequency 257 KHz with Morse Code identifier RNH, became obsolete with the implementation of the RNAV approaches and was turned off on January 3, 2012, and is now decommissioned.
+The aviation ground station license was allowed to lapse.
+The two 55' tall antenna towers were removed and the orange and white radio transmitter building was dismantled in the summer of 2013.

 Air shows

 Air shows were held each June from 2004 through 2007.
 No air show was held in 2008 due to various ongoing airport construction projects.
-In 2009, the air show was converted into a fly-in event.
+In 2009, the air show was converted into a fly-in event held is now held annually each May.